Observation of correlated plasmons in low-valence nickelates: RIXS measurements

 \section{RIXS measurements}

 High-energy-resolution \gls*{RIXS} measurements were performed at the SIX beamline at the \gls*{NSLS-II}.
-All the \gls*{RIXS} data presented here were collected with incident $\sigma$ polarization at the pre-peak of the O $K$ edge, where the plasmon intensities are maximized (Supplementary Note~1).
+All the \gls*{RIXS} data presented here were collected with incident $\sigma$ polarization at the pre-peak of the O $K$ edge, where the plasmon intensities are maximized (Ref.~\cite{supp} Sec.~S1).
 During the experiments, we put the crystalline ($H$, 0, 0) and (0, 0, $L$) directions in the horizontal scattering plane [Fig.~\ref{fig:Hdisp}(a)].
 The spectra were collected with an energy resolution of around 30~meV.
-A multi-peak fitting procedure was employed to extract the plasmon parameters, including the excitation energies and peak widths (Supplementary Note~2).
+A multi-peak fitting procedure was employed to extract the plasmon parameters, including the excitation energies and peak widths (Ref.~\cite{supp} Sec.~S2).